High stress job? Check. Hereditary acne? Check. Glowy skin? Check—turns out, there’s way more to a clear face than just being born with one.

 Recipe to try: Easy DIY Sauerkraut

-A handful of these are like taking your B vitamins and biotin, an essential nutrient for strengthening hair, nails, and skin.
-Pumpkin seeds are also high in minerals, such as zinc, which in deficiency can lead to issues such as acne.
+A handful of pumpkin seeds are like taking your B vitamins and biotin, an essential nutrient for strengthening hair, nails, and skin.
+Pumpkin seeds are also high in minerals, such as zinc, which in deficiency can lead to issues like acne.
 Sprinkle them over anything from yogurt to salad—even cookies!

 Recipe to try: Rawsome Treat’s Raw Vegan Pumpkin Pie Spice Truffle Balls